petsc/petsc/doc/docs/manual/vec.rst

    DMDAGetCorners(DM da,PetscInt *x,PetscInt *y,PetscInt *z,PetscInt *m,PetscInt *n,PetscInt *p);
    DMDAGetGhostCorners(DM da,PetscInt *x,PetscInt *y,PetscInt *z,PetscInt *m,PetscInt *n,PetscInt *p);

+These values can then be used as loop bounds for local function evaluations as demonstrated in the function examples above.

 The first version excludes any ghost points, while the second version includes them.
 The routine ``DMDAGetGhostCorners()`` deals with the fact